Singular value distribution of dense random matrices with block Markovian dependence: Related literature

 Block Markov chains are the Markov chain analogue of the stochastic block model, and can similarly be used as a benchmark to investigate community detection problems.
 Community detection has been studied extensively within the context of the stochastic block model, and we refer interested readers to \cite{gao2017achieving} for an overview.
 Community detection problems within the context of block Markov chains received attention more recently \cite{du2019mode,duan2019state,sanders2020clustering,zhang2020spectral,zhou2020optimal,zhu2021learning}.

-Spectral clustering algorithms for learning low-rank structures in Markov chains from trajectories that specifically utilize the sample frequency matrix $\widehat{N}_X$ or the empirical transition matrix $\widehat{P}_X$ have been analyzed in \cite{zhang2020spectral,sanders2020clustering}.
-In order to compare algorithmic performance to an information-theoretical lower bound on the detection error rate satisfied under any clustering algorithm, \cite{sanders2020clustering} required a sufficiently sharp upper bound to the largest singular value of $\widehat{N}_X - \mathbb{E}[\widehat{N}_X]$.
-The singular values of $\widehat{N}_X$ were recently also considered in \cite{sanders2021spectral}.
-It is established there that $\widehat{N}_X$ has $K$ informative singular values of size $\Theta(\ell/n)$, and that the remaining $n-K$ singular values are $O(\sqrt{\ell/n})$.
-Besides the dense regime $\ell = \Omega(n^2)$, the latter two references also consider the sparser regimes $\ell = \Omega(n\ln n)$ and $\ell = \omega(n)$.
+Spectral clustering algorithms for learning low-rank structures in Markov chains from trajectories that specifically utilize the sample frequency matrix $\hat{N}_X$ or the empirical transition matrix $\hat{P}_X$ have been analyzed in \cite{zhang2020spectral,sanders2020clustering}.
+The fact that $\hat{N}_X$ and $\hat{P}_X$ have previously been used in the context of community detection algorithms for Markov chains is also what motivated us to consider these two specific matrices.
+One could in principle however also build different matrices from the data.
+Appropriately modified, the methods of the current paper should still apply and thereby allow one to derive the associated singular value distributions.

+In order to compare algorithmic performance to an information-theoretical lower bound on the detection error rate satisfied under any clustering algorithm, \cite{sanders2020clustering} required a sufficiently sharp upper bound to the largest singular value of $\hat{N}_X - \mathbb{E}[\hat{N}_X]$.
+The singular values of $\hat{N}_X$ were recently also considered in \cite{sanders2021spectral}.
+It is established there that $\hat{N}_X$ has $K$ informative singular values of size $\Theta(\ell/n)$, and that the remaining $n-K$ singular values are $O(\sqrt{\ell/n})$.
+Besides the dense regime $\ell = \Omega(n^2)$, the sparser regimes $\ell = \Omega(n\ln n)$ and $\ell = \omega(n)$ are also considered in \cite{sanders2020clustering,sanders2021spectral}.